bns-hack/johnfidel98_dArticles/README.md

 1. Open bunnyshell and add this repo in custom templates.
 2. Change your environment settings.
-3. Use template to deploy the stack.
+3. Use template to deploy this stack.

 ## Bunnyshell Stacks
 This repo contains the following reusable app stack templates from [Bunnyshell](https://www.bunnyshell.com/).